“You can make a living from teaching online.”

 66.7% of Teachable’s top schools upload videos that are under 10 minutes in length.

-Using short video lectures allows online teachers to:
+Using short video lessons allows online teachers to:

-- Get students excited about making progress as they complete more lectures faster.
+Get students excited about making progress as they complete more lessons faster.

 Our best instructors are great at delivering high-quality video content, but that is not always how they got started: